OfficeDev/office-js-docs/word/resources/list.md

 [Font](font.md)

 ### getLevelParagraphs(level: number)
-Gets the paragraphs that occur at a specified level in the list.
+Gets the paragraphs that occur at the specified level in the list.

 #### Syntax
 ```js